2007 Bombardier Dash 8 landing gear accidents: Aftermath

-After the second incident in Vilnius, SAS grounded its entire Q400 fleet consisting of 27 aircraft, and a few hours later the manufacturer Bombardier Aerospace recommended that all Q400 aircraft with more than 10,000 flights stay grounded until further notice, affecting about 60 of the 160 Q400 aircraft then in service worldwide.
+After the second accident in Vilnius, SAS grounded its entire Q400 fleet consisting of 27 aircraft, and a few hours later the manufacturer Bombardier Aerospace recommended that all Q400 aircraft with more than 10,000 flights stay grounded until further notice, affecting about 60 of the 160 Q400 aircraft then in service worldwide.
 As a result, several hundred flights were cancelled around the world.
 Horizon Air grounded nineteen of its aircraft and Austrian Airlines grounded eight.

-On September 13, 2007, Transport Canada issued an Airworthiness Directive applicable to Bombardier Q400 turboprop aircraft instructing all Q400 aircraft operators to conduct a general visual inspection of the left and right main landing gear systems and main landing gear retract actuator jam nuts.
+On 13 September 2007, Transport Canada issued an Airworthiness Directive applicable to Bombardier Q400 turboprop aircraft instructing all Q400 aircraft operators to conduct a general visual inspection of the left and right main landing gear systems and main landing gear retract actuator jam nuts.
 This effectively grounded all Q400 aircraft until the inspection had been carried out.

-On September 14, 2007, Bombardier issued an All-Operators Message (AOM) recommending new procedures concerning the landing gear inspection for all aircraft with more than 8,000 flights.
+On 14 September 2007, Bombardier issued an All-Operators Message (AOM) recommending new procedures concerning the landing gear inspection for all aircraft with more than 8,000 flights.
 Bombardier acknowledged the likelihood of corrosion developing inside the retract actuator.

 Previous maintenance procedures mandated checking this component after 15,000 landings.
 The new maintenance schedule affected about 85 of the 165 Q400 aircraft worldwide.
 Some operators found that spare parts for this unexpected actuator replacement program were not available, grounding their aircraft indefinitely.

 Investigators detected corrosion inside actuators on 25 of 27 aircraft they checked.
 Accordingly, SAS decided to continue the grounding of its Q400 fleet until all the affected parts were replaced.

-On October 28, 2007, SAS announced that it would retire its entire fleet of Q400 aircraft after a third accident involving the landing gear occurred the day prior.
+On 28 October 2007, SAS announced that it would retire its entire fleet of Q400 aircraft after a third accident involving the landing gear occurred the day prior.

-On March 10, 2008, a multi-party agreement was announced, attempting to finalize the roles of maintenance and manufacture in causing the SAS accidents; as settlement the airline and its partners ordered a replacement set of short-haul aircraft from Bombardier, and in turn received a US$164 million discount.
+On 10 March 2008, a multi-party agreement was announced, attempting to finalize the roles of maintenance and manufacture in causing the SAS accidents; as settlement the airline and its partners ordered a replacement set of short-haul aircraft from Bombardier, and in turn received a US$164 million discount.

 It has been speculated that a November 2007 shakeup of Bombardier management was spurred by the Q400 landing gear issues.